tnoelcke/OSU_CASS_MVC1_Training/README.md

 In ASP.NET There are all sorts of cool things you can do with the models that allow you tons of flexibility.
-However this is a topic for a future lecture so stay tunned (data binding).
+However this is a topic for a future lecture so stay tunned.
 Also there maybe future lectures on the entity frame work which allows for easy storage of your data in a database.

 ### View

 In ASP.NET MVC The view is a Razor page.
 Razor is a templeting engine and has lots of handy features.
 But razor is essentially a mix of HTML and C# (Hense .cshtml).
 We will also talk about templating however this will be in a future Lecture.
 Shown below is one of the views from am empty MCV Template.
+Make note its really Important how you manage your view names and location in the file system.
+This will become clear once we get to talking about routing.

 ```cshtml
  @{